rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 ## What is `x.py`?

 `x.py` is the build tool for the `rust` repository.
-It can build docs, run tests, and compile the compiler and standard library.
+It can build docs, run tests, and build the compiler and standard library.

 This chapter focuses on the basics to be productive, but if you want to learn more about `x.py`, [read this chapter][bootstrap].